yanascz/lnurld/README.md

 Raffles may be managed in the Raffles section at https://nakamoto.example/auth/raffles.
 Raffle QR code may be shared to allow anyone to purchase as many raffle tickets as they wish, increasing their chances.
 Once enough tickets are sold, i.e. at least the same number as there are prizes, you may start drawing winning tickets from the raffle’s detail page.

+Once a raffle is drawn, received sats may be withdrawn to any LN wallet that supports LNURL-withdraw.
+However, you have to first configure path to a macaroon with `invoices:read invoices:write offchain:read offchain:write` permissions.

 ## Update